NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
     Figure x.
-A text example from Civil Comments with Integrated Gradient highlighting important words that influence ERM model predictions.
+A text example from Civil Comments with Integrated Gradient[\[2\]](#refer-anchor-2)[\[3\]](#refer-anchor-3) highlighting important words that influence ERM model predictions.
 The text is concatenated with three triggers generated with different adversary weight.
 Green highlights the words that lean to toxic predictions and red highlights non-toxic leaning words.
 The model prediction tends to be correct after adding the triggers.
 </div>